Academic + Passion Project

 8 weeks

 Tools can be purchased and rented, but there are occasions when an expensive tool is only needed once or inexpensive tools are not necessary to own.
-And then, times a store is an inconvenient drive away, or out of stock or just frustrating tracking down a sales clerk for help.
+And then, times a store is an inconvenient drive away, or out of stock or frustrations tracking down a sales clerk for help.

-Through an in-depth competitive analysis, I discovered that a sense of security was the top concern among users with other apps like Lend Me It.
-It was identified that the terms and conditions were an extremely important part of the onboarding process of new users.
-I also uncovered during interviews that some main pain points were inconvenience in time (learning a new tool or commuting to store), limited connection to community, lack of resources to finish more projects.
+Through an in-depth competitive analysis, I discovered a sense of security was the top concern among users with apps like Lend Me It.
+It was identified that the terms and conditions were an extremely important part of the onboarding process for new users.
+I also uncovered during interviews that some pain points were inconvenience (learning a new tool or commuting to store), limited connection to community, and lack of resources to finish more projects.

-The final solution was a mobile app that helps neighbors locate nearby tools with features such as a feed, search, camera for uploading photos, favorites, user account, reviews, scheduling and booking, messaging, specifications, tutorials, and terms & conditions.
+The final solution was a mobile app that connects neighbors with tools and features like a feed, search, uploading photos, favorites, user account, reviews, scheduling and booking, messaging, specifications, tutorials, and terms & conditions.

 I found that Mooch, TradeMade, Lend Me It were the top three competitors with Lend Me It being top competitor because they provided all the features.

-I saw an opportunity to provide additional features, such as tutorials, uploading before and after photos to share with the community which can create a sense of accomplishment and motivating others.
+I saw an opportunity to provide additional features, such as tutorials and photo sharing with the community - creating a sense of accomplishment and motivating others.

-Now that I had a more defined target audience, it was time to get some real feedback..
+Now that I had a defined target audience, it was time to get some feedback from real people based on the persona’s criteria.

 I conducted one interview in person, one over a phone call, and one through video chat.